Bradpk/weather-app/repo/pseudocode.md

 retrieveData
 (Function to receive the data based off the entered zip code, make an API call based off that zip code and store the data in an object as key value pairs)<br>
     // Takes the verified zip code input as a parameter <br>
-    // Puts it into the API  .get request<br>
+    // Puts it into the API  .get request along with the API key.<br>
     // The received data is stored as properties in an object as key value pairs<br>